diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

     b = Bucket.filled(rand, rand)
     c = Cup.filled(rand, rand)

-    # if the cup is not empty, bucket must not be full
+    # if the cup is not empty, bucket must not be full...
     # there is the case where the cup is empty
     if c.quantity > 0
         expect(b.quantity).to be < b.capacity